loicmathieu/docker-cdh/cloudera-cdh-edgenode/README.md

 # cloudera-cdh-edgenode

-A container installed with Cloudera CDH and aims to be a client for HDFS and Yarn/Mapreduce.
+A container installed with Cloudera Hadoop CDH and aims to be a client for HDFS and Yarn/Mapreduce.

 This container is linked to the other loicmathieu/cloudera-cdh-* containers and aims to be the edge node so the entry point to send files, launch scripts and jobs, etc. to the cluster.

-This container contains the following Hadoop client : hdfs, yarn, mapreduce v2, pig, hive, sqoop, flume.
+This container contains the following Hadoop client : hdfs, yarn, mapreduce v2, pig, hive, spark, sqoop, flume.

 **Some example of how to run it :**

 0. If not done already, pull all the needed images
 ```
 docker pull loicmathieu/cloudera-cdh-namenode